launchdarkly/api-client-java/README.md

         AuditLogApi apiInstance = new AuditLogApi();
         Long before = 789L; // Long | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have before this timestamp.
         Long after = 789L; // Long | A timestamp filter, expressed as a Unix epoch time in milliseconds.
-All entries returned will have occured after this timestamp.
+All entries returned will have occurred after this timestamp.
         String q = "q_example"; // String | Text to search for.
-You can search for the full or partial name of the resource involved or fullpartial email address of the member who made the change.
+You can search for the full or partial name of the resource involved or full or partial email address of the member who made the change.
         BigDecimal limit = new BigDecimal(); // BigDecimal | A limit on the number of audit log entries to be returned, between 1 and 20.
         String spec = "spec_example"; // String | A resource specifier, allowing you to filter audit log listings by resource. try {